F12-Empyrion/f12-empyrion.github.io/the-great-wipe.md

 **Q:** Will traders work after the wipe?
 **A:** Yes, that's part of why we will do the wipe

+**Q:** Will I start at level 1 again?
+**A:** Yes, but we can fix that.

+**Q:** Will I start without credits?
+**A:** Initially, yes, but we will give everyone some credits.
+Note that everyone will be given the same amount, and it will be something like 100.000 credits.
+Instead you might want to stock up on weapons or whatnot you can sell to the traders on the new server.

 **Q:** What if ...?
 **A:** We will figure it out.
 The wipe is not done to reset everyone back to the stoneage, the wipe is necessary because the server will soon be unplayable.
 As such we will figure out how to deal with whatever that comes up of requests and wishes.